Loans & Financing8 min read

 Accelerate Without Guesswork

-Understanding how loan interest really works clarifies why early extra payments save more than late ones—the balance is higher early in the schedule.
+Understanding how loan interest really works clarifies why early extra payments save more than late ones—the balance is higher early in the schedule, so each principal dollar eliminated stops more future interest accrual.

 Align Strategy With Life Goals